Phillip M. Feldman

 dictionary.com lists two pronunciations for demesne; the second of these is homophonous with demean.

-As per Dr. Cosman, the words parcours (athletic course) and parkour (obstacle sport) are two versions of the same French word, brought into English at different times.
+As per Prof. Cosman, the words parcours (athletic course) and parkour (obstacle sport) are two versions of the same French word, brought into English at different times.
 As with the word group cancer, chancre, and canker, the meanings are related but distinct.
 Unlike the three words derived from a root meaning crab, parcours and parkour are homophonous.

-Dr. Cosman notes that some speakers prononounce the h in words such as when, whir, and whirry, but this is no longer common in the United States.
+Prof. Cosman notes that some speakers prononounce the h in words such as when, whir, and whirry, but this is no longer common in the United States.

 'tth' means 'item number t' (of a series of items).